zalilias/aft-blueprints/patterns/single-region-basic/aft-account-customizations/SECURITY/terraform/README.md

 ### AWS Security Hub

 - **securityhub_control_finding_generator:** Inform if you want to turn on consolidated control findings (SECURITY_CONTROL).
+- **securityhub_enabled_standard_arns:** Inform the list of security standards ARNs that you want to enable.
+Be sure to use your primary region when entering the ARN.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements